Payroll SA

 • Employers are not allowed to retain any over-deduction of contributions and all over-deductions must be refunded back to the employee

-My domestic employee only works part-time or works for multiple employers.
+My Employee only works part-time or works for multiple employers.
 What now?

-• Domestic workers who work for more than 1 employer must be registered with each employer
+• Employees who work for more than 1 employer must be registered with each employer

 • An employer must register an employee for and deduct UIF once the total number of hours worked per month reaches 24 hours